pgid69/shell_trx/README.md

 Expect spawns telnet and enters interactive mode which allows me
 - to enter my login, password.
 - give the environment variable PS1, the value 'zte-mf10 ' (that match the value of prompt parameter above).
 - to copy in directory /var an executable under the name busybox.
-This file will be overwritten, but that small trick allows me to set the executable right to the file written (the route lacks the command chmod).
+This file will be overwritten, but that small trick allows me to set the executable right to the file written (the router lacks the command chmod).

 Finally i typed CTRL+C to exit interactive mode and let expect send the 'echo' commands that will write the file '/var/busybox' on the router.